Great camping spots: Booky Cliffs

-Camping in the Murray River National Park is only allowed at designated campsites.
+Camping in Murray River National Park is only allowed at designated campsites.
 To camp at Booky Cliffs, book online before you go at the National Parks SA website.
 Select campsite 7, 8 or 9 in the Katarapko section of the park.
 Fees apply.

 Booky Cliffs is just one of many great places to visit in the Murray River National Park.